harshit4558/xoxo/README.md

 # 🧠 Talent Agent – Chrome Extension

-**Vibe Agent** is a Chrome extension designed to enhance personal soft skills through intelligent AI assistance.
+**Talent Agent** is a Chrome extension designed to enhance personal soft skills through intelligent AI assistance.
 It securely manages user data and provides real-time communication feedback while interacting on platforms like LinkedIn and Gmail.

 ---